-“SIM Swapping” is a malicious attack targeting your mobile carrier that allows the attacker to gain control of your phone number in order to intercept any 2-step authentication or verification codes that may be sent via SMS text.
-Learn more about your SIM (subscriber identity module), what this scam looks like and how you can avoid it here.
+“SIM Swapping” is a malicious attack targeting your mobile carrier that allows the attacker to gain control of your phone number to intercept any 2-step authentication or verification codes that may be sent via SMS text.
+Learn more about your SIM (subscriber identity module), what this sim swap fraud looks like, and how you can avoid it here.

 Better Mobile Security and Privacy!